Battling addiction and ready for treatment?

-Before we talk about teen substance abuse, let’s briefly talk about substance use disorder (SUD).
+Before discussing teen substance abuse, let’s briefly discuss substance use disorder (SUD).

-For example, research indicates that marijuana and its active ingredients are not physically addictive, but frequent users may believe they need to use it to “feel normal” or to function from day to day.
-Often this belief is more powerful than a physical addiction, as you can use your psychology (willpower, in this case) to overcome physical addiction, but not the other way around.
+For example, research indicates that marijuana and its active ingredients are not physically addictive.
+Still, frequent users may believe they need it to “feel normal” or to function daily.
+Often, this belief is more powerful than a physical addiction, as you can use your psychology (willpower, in this case) to overcome physical addiction, but not vice versa.

 As a result, either type of dependence will need treatment if given enough time.
 Whether or not your teen experiences withdrawal symptoms is irrelevant.
-If they believe they are addicted to a substance, it will require addiction treatment in the same way.
+If they believe they are addicted to a substance, they will require addiction treatment similarly.

 There are important gender distinctions to make when talking about addiction.
-Boys and girls may use different substances, use them for different reasons, and feel the effects of them differently.
+Boys and girls may use different substances for different reasons and feel their effects differently.

-The National Institute on Drug Abuse (NIDA) notes that there are plenty of other important distinctions to be aware of, including social pressures, risks, and more.
+The National Institute on Drug Abuse (NIDA) notes many other important distinctions, including social pressures, risks, and more.

-Every year the National Institute on Drug Abuse (NIDA) conducts a survey of drug use among young people in the United States, focusing on adolescents between 8th and 12th grades.
+Every year, the National Institute on Drug Abuse (NIDA) surveys drug use among young people in the United States, focusing on adolescents between 8th and 12th grades.

-Their most recent survey found that overall drug use amongst middle school and high school students decreased in 2021.
-However, the data still suggests that substance use in adolescents remains a significant problem.
+Their most recent survey found that overall drug use among middle and high school students decreased in 2021.
+However, the data suggests that adolescent substance use remains a significant problem.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) also reports that 1 in 8 teens (12.5%) of teens aged 12 to 17 admitted to marijuana use within the past year.
 Marijuana use in young adults (college students ages 19-22) also increased significantly in the past 5 years.